Michal45550/user-administration/README.md

-what should be added or improve:
+What should be added or improved:
-1. Logging in service
+1. Add logging in service
+2. Encrypt the password
+3. Add 'show password' eye button in new user form
+4. Error handling in client application